Hypocorrection: Listener hypocorrection

 Perceptual compensation (PC) refers to the listeners' ability to handle phonetic variation because of the coarticulatory influence of surrounding context.
 Errors in PC have been hypothesised as a vital origin of sound change.
 However, little research has shed light upon when such errors might happen.
 Depending on the relative context-specific frequencies of competing sound categories, when PC is diminished, it results in hypocorrection, or when PC is exaggerated, it results in hypercorrection.
 Hence, when PC is attenuated, listener hypocorrection may be caused.

 An example would be that it is predicted that liquid dissimilation is largely originated from listener hypercorrection of liquid coarticulations.
 Liquid dissimilation is a co-occurrence restriction on identical features within a phonological domain, typically a word.
 In an experiment conducted by Abrego-Collier, the listener PC patterns for co-occurring liquids were tested by examining the listener's identification of targets along an /r/-/l/ continuum: more specifically, when two liquids were present.
 The experiment sought to find out how one's perception of a synthesised segment on a continuum between /r/ and /l/ was affected by the presence of another conditioning liquid consonant (/r/ or /l/).
 For the control, listeners were also tasked with categorising ambiguous liquids without other interfering liquids in a word.

 The two hypotheses of the experiment were as follows:

 Hypothesis A: When the conditioning consonant is /r/, listeners will be more likely to hear the continuum consonant as /l/ (the category space of /l/ will widen).

 Hypothesis B: When the conditioning consonant is /l/, listeners will be more likely to hear the continuum consonant as /r/ than in the control (/d/) condition (the category space of /r/ will widen).

-Abrego-Collier found that the listeners' identification of the continuum liquid wS affected by the presence of conditioning /l/ via strengthening, rather than reversing the impact of coarticulation, and /l/ resulted in the continuum liquid being perceived more ofyyeb as /l/.
+Abrego-Collier found that the listeners' identification of the continuum liquid was affected by the presence of conditioning /l/ via strengthening, rather than reversing the impact of coarticulation, and /l/ resulted in the continuum liquid being perceived more often as /l/.
 It was eventually concluded that if dissimilation had its roots in the listeners' (mis)perception of coarticulation, listeners' categorisation of co-occurring liquids was more of a hypocorrection than a hypercorrection.

 However, that list may not be exhaustive.